Super Bowl XXII: Second half

+By the end of the game, Elway was sacked five times and threw three interceptions.
 Smith finished the game with a Super Bowl record 204 rushing yards, and scored two touchdowns.
 Sanders caught nine passes for 193 yards and two touchdowns, and returned three kickoffs for 46 yards.
 His 193 receiving yards and his 235 total offensive yards were both Super Bowl records, and his 80-yard touchdown reception in the second quarter also tied a Super Bowl record.
 Clark caught three passes for 55 yards and a touchdown, while also rushing once for 25 yards.
 Wilburn recorded two interceptions, while Walton had two sacks.
 Meanwhile, running back Gene Lang was the Broncos' leading rusher, with only 38 yards on five carries.
 Elway finished the game with 14 out of 38 pass completions for 257 yards, one touchdown, and three interceptions.
 He was also Denver's second-leading rusher with 32 yards on three carries; this was the only Super Bowl in which Elway played without scoring a rushing touchdown.
 Jackson was Denver's top receiver with four catches for 76 yards.

 In 2015, on the occasion of Super Bowl 50, Slate writer Justin Peters watched all the games over a two-month period.
 He considered Super Bowl XXII to be the best Super Bowl ever, declaring it was, "The most significant Super Bowl ever played.
 The most unlikely comeback from the most unlikely quarterback, Doug Williams, who led his team to score 35 points in the second quarter: a single-quarter Super Bowl scoring record that still stands!"